adejam/articles/conditionals.md

 Conditional statements are statements that checks a specific condition(s) and performs a task based on the condition(s).

+The article does the following:

+- Explain `if` statement.
+- Explain `if...else` statement.
+- Explain comparison operators.
+- Explain logical operators.
+- Explain truthy and falsy.
+- Explain truthy and falsy assignment.
+- Explain ternary operators.
+- Explain `else...if` statements.
+- Explain the `switch` keyword.

 ## If Statement

 Often a task will performed based on a condition.
 For example, **If** we’re tired, then we’ll rest. another example is **If** our laptop's battery level is below 10% then we want the laptop to hibernate.